Augusto-de-Lelis-Araujo/SAMBA-ilum/README.md

   ------------------------------------

   - Within the working directory, the user must place the pseudopotential files (for every ion present in the POSCAR files) into a folder called **POTCAR**";
-  - The pseudopotential files must be named according to the pattern found in **pseudo files - example**";
+  - The pseudopotential files must be named according to the pattern below:

   <pre><code>POTCAR_H
 POTCAR_C